dk/Prima/README.md

     use Prima qw(Application);

 and ends with

     run Prima;

-which is an event loop call.
+, the event loop.
 Start from the following code:

     use Prima qw(Application Buttons);